AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/dapp-staking/for-devs/index.md

 The rewards of a tier are divided between all available slots and distributed to the dApps occupying slots.
 This means that the rewards for dApps within a tier are the same for each dApp, even if not all slots within a tier are occupied.

-*Refer to the [dApp staking parameters] (/docs/about/products/dapp-staking/protocol-parameters#network-values) page to find out more about the tier system and reward allocation.*  **LINK TO UPDATE**
+> Refer to the [**dApp staking parameters**](/docs/learn/dapp-staking/protocol-parameters#network-values) page to find out more about the tier system and reward allocation.

 :::tip
 You have to claim your rewards to receive them.
 We recommend that you claim your rewards at least once a week or, optimistically, 2 or 3 times a week.